Rosemary M. Collyer: Judicial service

 On August 1, 2002, Collyer was nominated by President George W. Bush to a seat on the United States District Court for the District of Columbia vacated by Thomas Penfield Jackson.
 Collyer was confirmed by the United States Senate on November 14, 2002, and received her commission on November 15, 2002.
 She assumed senior status on May 18, 2016.

 In 2013, Collyer was appointed by the Chief Justice of the United States to a seven-year term on the Foreign Intelligence Surveillance Court.
 The Court provides a measure of judicial oversight over surveillance activities under the Foreign Intelligence Surveillance Act, as amended.
-Judge Collyer's term on the FIS Court began on March 8, 2013 and was set to conclude on March 7, 2020.
+Judge Collyer's term on the FIS Court began on March 8, 2013, and was set to conclude on March 7, 2020.
 She replaced Judge John D. Bates, whose term ended on February 21, 2013.

-On December 20, 2019, she announced she would step down early as the Presiding Judge FISC due to health reasons.
+On December 20, 2019, she announced she would step down early as the Presiding Judge FISC for health reasons.
 She was succeeded by FISC Judge James E. Boasberg elevated to preside.

 Notable cases

 Judge Collyer presided over a number of habeas corpus petitions submitted on behalf of Guantanamo captives.

 In United States House of Representatives v.
-Price (2016), Judge Collyer first found the House had standing to sue the Obama Administration and, then, found that the Administration had unconstitutionally spent billions of Treasury funds on health insurer subsidies without a Congressional appropriation.
+Price (2016), Judge Collyer first found the House had standing to sue the Obama administration and, then, found that the administration had unconstitutionally spent billions of Treasury funds on health insurer subsidies without a congressional appropriation.
 Judge Collyer enjoined any further insurer reimbursements without a valid appropriation, but stayed her order pending appeal.

-Collyer was one of four FISA Court judges who approved a FISA warrant (issued in October 2016 and renewed several times) authorizing the wiretapping of Carter Page.
+Collyer was one of four FISA Court judges who approved a FISA warrant (issued in October 2016 and renewed several times) authorizing the wiretapping of Carter Page, a Trump campaign aide the FBI believed was conspiring with Russia to interfere with the 2016 U.S. elections.